gavineadie/SatelliteKit/README.md

   Now the results from this library and Vallado's agree, again, to a ridiculous extent !
 - minor edits to README (no functional changes)
 - accommodate Xcode 15

+`version/tag 1.1.6 ..
+(2023 Sep 27)`

+- add more, and more recent, platforms to the manifest

 ---